 - 24. Appendix C to this Handbook lists those countries or territories which the Commission considers require regulated FSBs, and in limited circumstances PBs, to have in place standards to combat ML and FT consistent with the FATF Recommendations and where such businesses are appropriately supervised for compliance with those requirements.
 Appendix C is reviewed periodically with countries or territories being added or removed as appropriate. - 25.
 The fact that a country or territory has requirements to combat ML and FT that are consistent with the FATF Recommendations means only that the necessary legislation and other means of ensuring compliance with the FATF Recommendations are in force in that country or territory.
 It does not provide assurance that a particular overseas business is subject to that legislation, or that it has implemented the necessary measures to ensure compliance with that legislation. - 26.
 The inclusion of a country or territory in Appendix C does not mean that the country or territory in question is intrinsically low risk, nor does it mean that any business relationship or occasional transaction in which the customer or beneficial owner has a relevant connection to such a country is to be automatically treated as a low risk relationship. - 27.
-Where the customer has been identified as an Appendix C business and the purpose and intended nature of the business relationship or occasional transaction is understood, subject to Commission Rule 9.28., verification of the identity of the Appendix C business is not required. - 28.
-If the Appendix C business is acting for or on behalf of another party, subject to the provisions of Sections 9.8. and 9.9. of this chapter, as required by Paragraph 4(3)(d) of Schedule 3 reasonable measures must be taken to identify, and verify the identity of, that third party in accordance with the requirements of Schedule 3 and this Handbook. - 29.
+Where the customer has been identified as an Appendix C business and the purpose and intended nature of the business relationship or occasional transaction is understood, subject to Commission Rule 9.28. and with the exception of the circumstances set out in Paragraph 9.31. below, verification of the identity of the Appendix C business is not required. - 28.
+With the exception of the provisions in Sections 9.8. and 9.9. of this Chapter, ith the Appendix C business is acting for or on behalf of another party the firm must, subject to the provisions of Sections 9.8. and 9.9. of this Chapter, as required by accordance with Paragraph 4(3)(d) of Schedule 3, take reasonable measures must be taken to identify, and verify the identity of, that third party in accordance with the requirements of Schedule 3 and this Handbook. - 29.
 Where a natural person authorised to act on behalf of an Appendix C business is doing so in the course of employment with that business, it is acceptable for the firm not to identify and verify the identity of that person.
 However, the firm should verify the person's authority to act on behalf of the Appendix C business.
-One such example would be a director (or equivalent) of a Bailiwick fiduciary who is acting in the course of his fiduciary obligations or an administrator executing instructions on behalf of a fund. - 30.
-The firm is not obliged to deal with regulated FSBs or PBs in the jurisdictions listed in Appendix C as if they were local, notwithstanding that they meet the requirements identified in Appendix C. The firm may, in deciding whether or not to deal with a regulated FSB or PB, impose higher standards than the minimum standards identified in this Handbook where it considers this necessary. - 9.6.1.
-Determination of Appendix C Countries and Territories - 31.
-In accordance with Paragraph 16(2) of Schedule 3, when exercising its functions the Commission must take into account information, or in relation to: - (a) the ML and FT risk associated with particular countries, territories and geographic areas; and - (b) the level of cooperation it expects to receive from relevant authorities in those countries, territories and areas. - 32.
-In making its determination of those jurisdictions listed in Appendix C, in addition to the factors set out in Paragraph 16(2) of Schedule 3, the Commission will also take into consideration several other factors including:
+One such example would be a director (or equivalent) of a Bailiwick fiduciary who is acting in the course of his fiduciary obligations or an administrator executing instructions on behalf of a CISfund. - 30.
+The firm is not obliged to deal with regulated FSBs or PBs in the jurisdictions listed in Appendix C as if they were local, notwithstanding that they meet the requirements identified in Appendix C. The firm may, in deciding whether or not to deal with a regulated FSB or PB, impose higher standards than the minimum standards identified in this Handbook where it considers this necessary. - 31.
+The provisions in this Section cannot be applied to an Appendix C business (other than a trust and corporate service provider licensed by the Commission) which, acting as the trustee of a trust, is the customer or other key principal to a business relationship or occasional transaction.